 Out of the Storm is an information and support site for adults with Complex Post Traumatic Stress Disorder (PTSD), also known as Complex Trauma and in the case of children, Developmental Trauma.
 At OOTS we prefer “Relational Trauma Response” to Complex PTSD because it is not as pathologizing and puts the focus on the people who caused our trauma rather than us as disordered.
 We use CPTSD however, because it is what mental health professionals, health insurers and other sectors use.

 Complex PTSD is a psychological stress injury which may develop in childhood or adulthood.
-It results from ongoing or repeated trauma, most commonly of an interpersonal nature (e.g., emotional/sexual/physical abuse; neglect/abandonment; domestic violence, harassment), but also from constant exposure to major impersonal but dire stressors (e.g., refugeeism/homelessness, war, injury and death such as police, soldiers, emergency workers are exposed to), over which the child or adult has little or no control, and from which there is no real or perceived hope of escape.
-This accumulation of trauma distinguishes Complex PTSD from the better known Post Traumatic Stress Order (PTSD) in which trauma typically involves a single, impersonal event or a group of events of limited duration (e.g., witnessing a tragedy, being the victim of a car accident, short term military combat).
+It results from ongoing or repeated trauma of a relational nature (e.g., emotional/sexual/physical abuse; neglect/abandonment; domestic violence, harassment), over which the person has little or no control, and from which there is no real or perceived hope of escape.
+This accumulation of trauma distinguishes Complex PTSD from the better known Post Traumatic Stress Order (PTSD) which involves a single traumatic event or a group of events of limited duration (e.g., witnessing a tragedy, being the victim of a car accident, short term military combat).